Real Estate CRM Guide for Agents: Build a System That Actually Gets Used

 - You protect future repeat and referral opportunities after the closing.

-What To Fix First When The CRM Feels Out Of Control
+What To Fix First When the CRM Feels Out of Control

 If your CRM feels like a junk drawer, do not start by buying a new one.
 Start by shrinking the problem.
 Focus on the contacts most likely to matter now: recent leads, active conversations, past clients, referral sources, and sphere relationships from the last twelve to eighteen months.